muchyesdawg/notes/pages/atomic and quantum phenomena.md

 			- if Thomson's model was right, the distribution of positive and negative components of gold atoms shouldn't greatly affect the path of positive alpha particles.
 			- the evidence he wanted that would reflect his hypothesis was that there shouldn't be too many alpha particles deflected.
 			- the result was some of the alpha particles deflected at extreme angles.
+			- proposed that
+				- the positive region inside the gold atoms were actually concentrated in a very tiny nucleus at its center.
+				- atoms are mostly empty space
+				- majority of the mass of an atom is concentrated in a tiny central nucleus
+				- central nucleus is positively charged.
+				- electrons orbit the nucleus
+				-
+		-